-- a) All ADA accessibility features, including but not limited to sidewalks, paths, crosswalks, curb ramps, medians, traffic islands, signs, and pedestrian traffic signal accessibility features including clear spaces shall be inspected for compliance with ADA requirements.
+- a) All ADA accessibility features within the County right of way, including but not limited to sidewalks, paths, crosswalks, curb ramps, medians, traffic islands, signs, on-street parking, and pedestrian traffic signal accessibility features including clear spaces shall be inspected for compliance with ADA requirements.
 No project shall be accepted as complete without documentation prepared by the County inspector showing that all ADA accessibility features meet requirements or have a previously approved exception per Section 170.2. - b) Forms Inspection The forms inspection shall determine if the forms and survey marks for an accessibility feature are placed in such a manner to meet requirements.
 The contractor shall provide a signed written record of the dimensions and relative elevations of the forms for an ADA accessibility feature prior to placement of pavement using an inspection report form supplied by the County.
 A diagram of the ADA accessibility feature shall be provided and at least one photo of the forms prior to fabrication.
 Dimensions of all sides of the accessibility feature shall be measured with a steel tape and compared with the approved design.
 The height of the curbs and any corners shall be determined in relation to the lowest point on the accessibility feature using a level.
 The completed forms inspection report provided by the contractor including diagram and photos shall be included in the project file. - c) Post fabrication inspection The post fabrication inspection shall determine compliance of the accessibility feature with all ADA requirements.
 The inspection shall be conducted using the standard county inspection checklists and required measurement tools and techniques.
 Dimensions and curb heights shall be determined using standard methods.
-Slopes shall be determined using the ODOT specified 6 inch and 2 foot smart levels with multiple slope measurements taken for each feature and the highest slope used to determine compliance.
+Slopes shall be determined using the ODOT specified 6 inch and 2 foot smart levels with multiple slope measurements taken for each feature used to determine compliance.
 Any element that fails to meet required PROWAG standards shall be replaced by the applicant and re-inspected for compliance.
 If it is determined that an ADA feature does not comply with PROWAG standards, the applicant shall have the option of appealing that determination.
 For the appeal the builder shall retain a Land Surveyor to conduct a survey of the ADA accessibility feature and prepare a plan showing actual elevations and slopes for the accessibility feature.
-If the survey plan demonstrates that the accessibility feature meets PROWAG standards the applicant will not be required to replace that accessibility feature.
-If the survey plan demonstrates that the accessibility feature shall be replaced at the applicant's expense and re-inspected for compliance.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature.
+If the survey plan demonstrates that the accessibility feature fails to meet PROWAG standards, then the accessibility feature shall be replaced at the applicant's expense and re-inspected for compliance.